lewisdiamond/stromjs/README.md

 ## duplex(writable, readable)
-Return a `Duplex` stream from a writable stream that is assumed to somehow, when written to, cause the given readable stream to yield chunks
+Returns a `Duplex` stream from a writable stream that is assumed to somehow, when written to, cause the given readable stream to yield chunks

 | Param | Type | Description |